-I lay on the bed while he washed up, blaming my incompetence for not achieving the O, and somewhere in between, I fell asleep.
+I lay on the bed while he got up, blaming my incompetence and somewhere in between, I fell asleep.

 It's been months since I made a reel for "What’s in my husband’s lunchbox."
 Not that I don’t pack it every day, but somewhere along the way, I stopped feeling good about it.
-Left with no choice, I do it monotonously and receive texts amidst work about how a pinch of salt would have improved the bindi.
+Left with no choice, I do it monotonously and receive texts amidst work about how a pinch of salt would have made the bindi better.

 At the dinner table, I tried to open up to him, but all I got was, "I’m not used to doing all this.
 You know how to do it perfectly.
 I thought you enjoyed taking care of me, looking after my stuff, being by my side always."
-I so badly wanted to snap back with, "I didn’t have a choice!" but I swallowed the words.
+I so badly wanted to snap back with, "I didn’t have a choice!" but I swallowed the words with the chappati.
 I didn’t have the strength for an argument.

 To all the banter that goes, "You don’t have a kid yet, so what’s stopping you from following your passion?"
 Maybe...
 I already have one.
 This could be the reason I’m not ready for a child.
 I’m already burdened with one who needs constant attention and care.